Staying Connected with Homebound Members

 Virtual Sunday School and Bible Study

 Consider adding a virtual Sunday school class or Bible study option using Zoom, Google Meet, or similar apps where members can see and talk to one another.
-When members see and get to know one another, they bond and become part of the church family.
+Members connect when they can make eye contact.
+Bonding through a small group also promotes a feeling of family and oneness.
 Homebound members cannot physically attend group meetings but often can attend virtually.

 Church Pairs